gigialc/mipiapp/doc/deployment.md

 The following setup process was tested on Ubuntu Server 22.04.1.
 You may need to adapt it to your own needs depending on your distro (specifically, the "Install Docker" step).

 It assumes you're running as root.
-If that's not the case, prepend all commands with `sudo` or start a root shell with `sudo bash`.
+If that's not the case, prepend all commands with 'sudo' or start a root shell with 'sudo bash'.

 ### 1. Install Docker and docker-compose: